 Get off the beaten path with Kentucky backpacking, bike, horse and OHV trails

-Whether you are looking for a month long backpacking adventure, or a short Sunday afternoon stroll, Kentucky has a trail for you.
+Whether you are looking for a month long backpacking expedition, a weekend of mountain bike riding or a horse trail riding adventure, Kentucky has a trail for you.